Local coordinate system of reinforcement in FEM-Design

 Different local coordinate systems

-Shell local system (for slab/wall)
+Shell local system (slab/wall)

-Used to define the main and secondary directions of reinforcement.
-Can be set independently of the shell's local system.
+• Can be set independently of the shell's local system.

-It can also be set separately for each reinforcement layer.
+• Can be set separately for each reinforcement layer.

 Local system of shell